-If you lose points because you submitted a lecture assignment or a homework assignment late, you may submit a makeup assignment.
+If you lost 25 points because you submitted a lecture assignment or a homework assignment late, you may submit a makeup assignment.
 A list of makeup assignments and the instructions will be posted on D2L.
-The deadline for submitting makeup assignments is Friday December 10 at 5 PM.
+The deadline for submitting makeup assignments is Friday December 9th (the last day of classes) at 5 PM.